Benjamin Cole, convicted of killing his 9-month-old daughter Brianna Cole, executed in Oklahoma

 "Oklahoma's earlier problems in the execution chamber are not enough to show that future similar problems are imminent," the opinion from the 10th U.S. Circuit Court of Appeals said.

-Cole had a lesion on his brain, which was separate from his diagnosis of paranoid schizophrenia, that had grown in size in recent years and affected the part of his brain that deals with problem-solving, movement and social interaction, Conrad-Legler said.
+Cole had a lesion on his brain, which was separate from his diagnosis of paranoid schizophrenia, that had grown in size in recent years and affected the part of his brain that deals with problem solving, movement and social interaction, his attorneys said.

 Attorneys for the state and members of the victim's family told the board that Cole's symptoms of mental illness were exaggerated and that the brutal nature of his daughter's killing merited his execution.